second-state/rust-by-example-ext/src/webassembly/nodejs.md

 ## Structs and objects

-Using the `serde` tool, we can pass and return Javascript objects and arrays to Rust functions.
-Javascript objects are mapped to Rust structs.
+Using the `serde` crate, we can pass in complex Javascript objects and arrays to Rust functions, and return Javascript objects.
+Javascript objects are mapped to Rust structs, and arrays are mapped to Rust tuples.

 The Rust function `draw()` takes two JSON strings, each representing a `Point` struct, and returns a JSON string representing a `Line` struct.